 - Adjusted Prior to or During Request for Inspection (Rule 5:5 Situation E).

 Any goal scored by the player prior to the violation being discovered stands.
-A goal scored by another player stands, even if they were involved in the play (e.g. the player who had the assist).
-Other illegal equipment does not disallow the goal.
+A goal scored by another player stands, even if they were involved in the play (e.g. the player who had the assist) or other illegal equipment does not disallow the goal.

 Reporting Illegal Stick Penalties